MicrosoftDocs/well-architected/well-architected/services/networking/azure-application-gateway.md

 ## Operational excellence

-Monitoring and diagnostics are crucial for ensuring operational excellence of your Application Gateway.
+Monitoring and diagnostics are crucial for ensuring operational excellence of your Application Gateway and the web applications or backends behind the application gateway.
 Not only can you measure performance statistics but also use metrics to troubleshoot and remediate issues quickly.
 We recommend you review the [Operational excellence design principles](../../devops/principles.md).

 ### Design checklist